jofrep/pi-hush/README.md

 dhcp-authoritative # force clients to grab a new IP
 ```

-If you plan to use [pi-hole](http://jacobsalmela.com/block-millions-ads-network-wide-with-a-raspberry-pi-hole-2-0/), a highly recommended DNS and Malware blocker, add also
+If you plan to use [pi-hole](http://jacobsalmela.com/block-millions-ads-network-wide-with-a-raspberry-pi-hole-2-0/), a highly recommended DNS and Malware blocker, add also the entry below.
 ```
 addn-hosts=/etc/pihole/gravity.list
 ```